netomantonio/matrix-protocol/ZOF_ZION_ORCHESTRATION_FRAMEWORK.md

 ## 🎯 EXPECTED RESULT

-With ZWF, any team can:
+With ZOF, any team can:

 1. **Design conceptual flows** following canonical states
 2. **Query Oracle** to support decisions